-Brahma Chicken – If ever there was a “king of chickens,” then it would be the Brahma chicken because of its great size, majestic plumage, and dual purpose as an egg and meat bird.
-But despite its massive size, the chicken is a calm breed and will make a great addition to any flock.
+If ever there was a “queen of chickens,” it would be the Brahma chicken because of its great size, majestic plumage, and dual purpose for eggs and meat (heavy roasters or capons).
+Brahmas are a calm breed and make a great addition to any flock.

 Brahma Chicken Breed Profile

-- Name: Brahma, Gray Chittagong, Shanghai, Burnham, and Brahmaputra
+- Names: Brahma, Gray Chittagong, Shanghai, Burnham, and Brahmaputra

 - Rarity: Common